escherpad/scala_spark_ot/README.md

 The mission of Escherpad is to create a note taking app that can save all notes to your dropbox, and directly edit `README` and `gists` on GitHub.
-It is meant to be a central entrance for all of your notes, making is easy to search across backend services.
+It is meant to be a central entrance for all of your notes, making it easy to search across backend services.

 The file formats I frequently use include `R-markdown`, `LaTeX`, `jupyter